UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node_on_snowy.md

 !!! note "Has Snowy frozen?"

-    It can take tens of seconds before an interactive node is allocated.
+    It can take tens of seconds before the computer core(s)/node(s) are allocated.

     Snowy has not frozen, just be a bit more patient.